Christmas Fast Facts

 Cartoonist Thomas Nast is credited with creating the current image of Santa Claus, based on his illustrations that began appearing in Harper's Weekly in 1863.

-Economic Impact:
+Economic Impact

+American holiday retail sales in 2019 increased 3.4% compared to 2018, boosted by an 18.8% uptick in online sales, according to a report from MasterCard.

 The United States Post Office anticipated delivering 800 million packages in the 2019 holiday season.